-The LSBA is hosting, in partnership with several local and specialty bar associations
+The LSBA hosted, in partnership with several local and specialty bar associations

 The program agenda

-highlights for the first time four morning breakout sessions, one of which is an invitation-only session for managing partners and another is specifically designed for criminal practitioners.
-The workshop also features nationally-recognized diversity expert Verna Myers (Verna Myers Consulting Group L.L.C.), who will provide an interactive workshop regarding "What if I say the Wrong Thing."
-Dr. Arin Reeves (Nextions) will serve as the keynote speaker at lunch.
-Several panel discussions with highly acclaimed attorneys, corporate counsel, and judges will help provide participants with riveting information on the impact of diversity, inclusion, and bias on the legal profession and the administration of justice.
+highlighted for the first time four morning breakout sessions, one of which is an invitation-only session for managing partners and another is specifically designed for criminal practitioners.
+The workshop also featured nationally-recognized diversity expert Verna Myers (Verna Myers Consulting Group L.L.C.), who provided an interactive workshop regarding "What if I say the Wrong Thing."
+Dr. Arin Reeves (Nextions) served as the keynote speaker at lunch.
+Several panel discussions with highly acclaimed attorneys, corporate counsel, and judges help provided participants with riveting information on the impact of diversity, inclusion, and bias on the legal profession and the administration of justice.